-Maritime College is in the process of building partnerships and agreements with the Department of Health (DOH) to permit the College to assist with contact tracing of suspected or confirmed positive cases on campus.
+Maritime College has built partnerships with the local Department of Health (DOH) to permit the College to assist with contact tracing of suspected or confirmed positive cases on campus.
 We currently have four employees who are certified tracers.
 Our goal is to ensure rapid contact tracing and testing to contain and minimize the risk.
 Contact information for students who are symptomatic or test positive will be provided by Health Services to contact tracers.
 Contact information for employees will be provided by HR to the contract tracers.

-- For all suspected or confirmed positive cases, isolate/quarantine on campus or at home immediately. - Contact tracing will identify anyone who has been in close contact and request they isolate immediately and be tested - Confirmed positive cases must quarantine at home or in designated student quarantine rooms on campus. - Negative cases can stop isolation.
+- For all suspected or confirmed positive cases, isolate/quarantine on campus or at home immediately. - Contact tracing will identify anyone who has been in close contact and request they isolate immediately and be tested - Confirmed positive cases must isolate at home or in designated student quarantine rooms on campus. - Negative cases can stop isolation.